discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 If you haven't already, launch the [setup wizard](/wizard) and go through the steps to configure your site.
 You can run the wizard as many times as you want, it's completely safe!

+### Bootstrap Mode

+To make launching your new site easier, you are in bootstrap mode.
+All new users will be granted trust level 1 and have daily email summary emails enabled.
+This will be automatically turned off when more users have joined.
+To make the sign up process faster, consider [sending out invites](my/invited/pending).

 ### Admin Dashboard

 Exercise your admin superpowers any time via the admin dashboard at